Yash-29-10-2003/C---Sum-of-the-digits-of-a-number/README.md

 # C---Sum-of-the-digits-of-a-number
-Sum of the digits of a number
+Sum of the digits of a number using recurssion